 But a-ha!
 You did!

-Quick French Lesson: Get your wallet ready if you “invite” someone out to eat
+Quick French Lesson: Invite someone out to eat in France

 In French, there’s this little word inviter that has some built-in rules if you’re French.
 On the surface, it means to invite.